South India Trip 2018

 healthy and happy chilli plant. the chillies are green

-We gathered various materials around the village and from the farm.
+We gathered various materials around the village and from the farm to brew up some DIY microbials.

 kane and 3 other men helping wheelbarrow supplies